MitchellGerdisch/pulumi-work/importing-resources/importing-resources-components/NOTES.md

 # Importing into Components Options

+Method 1b is the preferred approach.
+It uses stack transformations to do the aliasing.
+The stack transformation function allows you to compartmentalize the aliasing logic without polluting the component resource or project code.

 ## Method 0: Import into a one-off project/stack
 The idea here is to just accept the technical debt of existing infra and use `pulumi import` to get the infra imported and code generated and just use the generated code as-is.